Rock Creek and Potomac Parkway: Route description

-Pennsylvania Avenue crosses over both the parkway and the creek on a combined bridge, with a single loop ramp from the southbound Parkway to Pennsylvania Avenue eastbound.
-Just to the north, M Street Northwest also crosses the parkway and creek together, with no access between the roads.
+Pennsylvania Avenue crosses over the parkway and the creek on a combined bridge, with a single-loop ramp from the southbound parkway to Pennsylvania Avenue eastbound.
+Just to the north, M Street Northwest crosses the parkway and creek together, with no access between the roads.

-Further north, P Street Northwest crosses the parkway and creek, with ramps from P Street to the parkway both northbound and southbound and from the southbound Parkway to P Street.
+Further north, P Street Northwest crosses the parkway and creek, with ramps from P Street to the parkway northbound and southbound and from the southbound parkway to P Street.
 Just after crossing under P Street, the parkway crosses to the east side of the creek on the Bridge near P Street, and a northbound onramp from P Street merges.
 It passes under Q Street Northwest's Dumbarton Bridge over the creek with no access.

 The Charles C. Glover Bridge carries Massachusetts Avenue over the parkway and creek.
 Access to and from the south is provided via Waterside Drive, which merges into the parkway at a Y interchange.
 To the north, Waterside Drive merges back into the parkway, providing for all movements but a southbound offramp.
 Soon after, the parkway again crosses to the west side of the creek on the Shoreham Hill Bridge.

 The end of the parkway is near an intersection with Beach Drive, which continues generally northward along the creek.
 A left turn from southbound Rock Creek Parkway provides access to Beach Drive from local roads.
 Just north of Beach Drive, the parkway again splits, with Cathedral Avenue heading northeast next to Beach Drive under the William H. Taft Bridge and Duke Ellington Bridge (Connecticut Avenue and Calvert Street), and the parkway becoming 24th Street Northwest at Calvert Street, with easy access to Connecticut Avenue.
 Cathedral Avenue is one-way at the same times as the parkway.
 Beach Drive continues as a two-lane road parallel to Rock Creek, enters a tunnel under a hill, passes the National Zoo, and continues towards Maryland.

 Trucks and other commercial vehicles are barred from the parkway.
+The parkway has been used as part of state funeral processions between the United States Capitol and the Washington National Cathedral.

+One-way operation

+During rush hours, a reversible lane setup is used between Ohio Drive and Connecticut Avenue to permit all lanes to be used for the predominant direction of travel.
+The parkway first became one-way during rush hours on Valentine's Day 1938.

+The parkway is posted one-way southbound on weekdays from 6:45 a.m. to 9:30 a.m., and one-way northbound from 3:45 p.m. to 6:30 p.m., federal holidays excepted.
+The changeover requires four to five United States Park Police officers to travel the length of the parkway on motorcycle, manually placing barricades and cones and directing traffic.
+As each changeover takes 30 minutes, in practice the effective time of one-way operation is roughly two hours per day in each direction.